 - Community: By creating jobs, giving back to local charities, and serving on local boards, small banks are true partners with their community.

 - Environmental Concerns: National divestment campaigns are underway, promoting the shift away from megabanks that use their assets to invest in oil, gas, and chemical industries.
 Organizations like Green America offer a step-by-step guide to assist consumers who want to switch to a community bank.
 If your bank invests in sustainable or socially-responsible companies, be sure to market it.

-These are the general benefits of community banks like yours.
+These are the general benefits of community banks like yours (for deeper insights see our comprehensive guide to why you should bank locally).
 Of course, your bank probably has additional characteristics that distinguish it from the competition, such as a longtime presence in the community.
 Whatever sets you apart, be sure to include it in your talking points.
 You can also survey your existing customers and branch staff to find out what motivates people in your community to bank locally.

 While community banking is starting to sound better to some consumers, you’ll still need to offer concrete advantages that add weight to a potential customer’s decision to switch.
 In order to lure customers away from their megabank, offer something different.
 Here are some ideas for maximizing your appeal: